A guide to Windsor Castle's Changing the Guard ceremony

 Do I need a ticket to see the ceremony?

-Yes.
 Observing the guards as they march through the streets of Windsor is free.
 However, to witness the full ceremony inside the castle, you need to purchase an admission ticket.

 Are guided tours available for the ceremony?

-Yes, several tour operators offer guided tours that include the Changing of the Guard ceremony.
+Yes, several tour operators offer guided tours that include the Changing the Guard ceremony.
 These tours often provide historical context and the best viewing spots.

 Can I combine the ceremony with a castle tour?